-- We value the opinion of our customers and engage with the Yorkshire Forum for Water Customers (the Forum).
-You can read about them here. - We ask our customers to review the information that we provide and independently challenge us.
-We publish the feedback and our responses annually.
-This is our Risks, Strengths and Weaknesses Statement. - We listen to feedback from our regulator, Ofwat and take time to understand the requirements of the industry through our horizon scanning activities.
+- We value the opinion of our customers and we engage with the Yorkshire Forum for Water Customers (the Forum).
+The Forum includes representation from Consumer Council for Water, Natural England, Citizens Advice Rotherham, National Farmers Union, The Rivers Trust, Pennine Prospects Ltd and the Environment Agency, amongst others.
+The Forum meets every month. - We ask our customers to review the information that we provide and independently challenge us.
+The feedback for our publications, together with our plans to address these are published in our Risks, Strengths and Weaknesses Statement annually. - We listen to feedback from our regulator, Ofwat and take time to understand the requirements of the industry through our horizon scanning activities.